 The Costa del Azahar or “Orange Blossom Coast” is the Spanish Costa that makes up the province of Castellón.
 This Costa extends from the town of Vinaròs in the north, some 115 km south to the town of Almenara.
 This coastal area shares a border with the Costa Dorada to the north and Costa Blanca to the south.

 Costa del Azahar Towns and Villages

-The Costa del Azahar is more unspoilt than some of the other areas to the north and south and retains much of rich history and culture.
-This beautiful stretch of coastline boasts some magnificent beaches that are not overcrowded during the summer and historic castles and architecture that are reminiscent of the Moorish occupation here.
-Below we provide a little information about some of the popular towns and villages found on the Costa del Azahar coastline.
+The Costa del Azahar is more unspoiled than some of the other areas to the north and south.
+This area also retains much of rich history and culture.
+This beautiful stretch of coastline boasts some magnificent beaches.
+Overcrowding is rarely a problem here, not even during the summer months.

 Click to enlarge image.

 Peñíscola: Costa del Azahar´s Castle In The Sea

 Peñíscola is a popular tourist destination on the eastern coastline of Spain.
 This picturesque town lies on the Costa del Azahar coast in the Province of Castellon.
 A narrow strip of land connects this town to the mainland.
 Some refer to this pretty place as “Gibraltar of Valencia” and other as “City in the Sea” .

 This fascinating Spanish town is a fortified Sea Port with a Lighthouse on a rocky headland.
 This town covers an area of 79 km’s and has a small population of 8,500 people.
 Peñiscola is one of the most beautiful towns in this part of Spain.
 The town Morella lies 80 km inland to the west.
 Morella is also part of the Province of Castellon.